The Wonder

 15

-Given we often transform our hurt into sadness and anger, seeing our hurt as a useful alert is more likely when we first accept such a transformation is frequent.
+Hurt is a hot potato of sorts.
+So, recognizing we convert much hurt into sadness is more likely when we first accept such a conversion is usual.

 16